symfony/symfony-docs/book/page_creation.rst

 .. sidebar:: Autoloading

-    When Symfony is loading, a special file - ``app/autoload.php`` - is included.
-    This file is responsible for configuring the autoloader, which will autoload your application files from the ``src/`` directory and third-party libraries from the ``vendor/`` directory.
+    When Symfony is loading, a special file - ``vendor/autoload.php`` - is included.
+This file is created by Composer and will autoload all application files living in the `src/` folder as well as all third-party libraries mentioned in the ``composer.json`` file.

     Because of the autoloader, you never need to worry about using ``include`` or ``require`` statements.
-Instead, Symfony2 uses the namespace of a class to determine its location and automatically includes the file on your behalf the instant you need a class.
+Instead, Composer uses the namespace of a class to determine its location and automatically includes the file on your behalf the instant you need a class.